SaurabhTapkir/JavaPrograms/Collection/Set/HashSet/HashSet.md

                                                                                         HashSet
 It is Concreate Class
-It is PResent in java.util package
+It is Present in java.util package
+Fully Quaified Name is java.util.Hashset;